Build Information Files

 debug-vars: Content

-vars: Optional Initial values for debug variables used in debug-sequences:.
+vars: Optional Initial values for variables used in debug-sequences:.

 Example: